pfroysdon/reading_rack/README.md

 - [Pattern Recognition and Machine Learning - Bishop](https://a.co/d/3ptLp5u)  Good book, mostly simple ML methods, but very well written by an experienced practitioner at Microsoft Research.
 04/22
 - [Pattern Classification 2nd Edition - Duda and Hart](https://a.co/d/8bA2Bdt) Good book, something I have used since graduate school.
 Duda discusses fundamental concepts at a time when this field was new, but still relevant today.
 04/22
 - [The Elements of Statistical Learning: Data Mining, Inference, and Prediction, Second Edition - Hastie and Tibshirani](https://a.co/d/2vP8iRA) Fantastic book.
 Graduate-level and very detailed mathematics and examples.
 I frequently use this reference in my work.
 My notes and derivations are posted [here](https://github.com/pfroysdon/publications/tree/main/Math_Notes).
 09/21
 - [An Introduction to Statistical Learning: with Applications in R - Hastie and Tibshirani](https://a.co/d/aDsRvba) Fantastic book.
-Undergraduate-level with simplifed examples from the prior book.
+Undergraduate-level with simplified examples from the prior book.
 I frequently use this reference in my work.
 09/21
 - [Network Science - Barabasi](https://a.co/d/hVfSKuM)
 - [Networks: An Introduction - Newman](https://a.co/d/3St5PNH)
 - [Graph Algorithms in the Language of Linear Algebra - Kepner and Gilbert](https://a.co/d/fOf79Uo)